Coronavirus State Reopening Guidance

 Western Washington Medical Group COVID Update

 Here at Western Washington Medical Group, we’ve prepared a helpful one-page document to answer common questions about modifications to our practice during the pandemic.
-You can read that guidance here.
+View PDF document.